velazquez638/threads/README.md

 }

- In the other hand if we run the Principal_threat class we can see that the cashiers  made the shells at the same tame, this is because the threads run in parallel.
+In the other hand if we run the Principal_threat class we can see how the cashiers  made the shells procces at the same tame, this is    because the threads run in parallel.